 How to Make Cinnamon Swirl Bread

-Bake the bread at 350 degrees F for 50 to 55 minutes or until a toothpick inserted in the center of the loaf comes out clean.
+- Bake the bread at 350 degrees F for 50 to 55 minutes or until a toothpick inserted in the center of the loaf comes out clean.
+After cooling completely, mix up the simple icing and drizzle it over the coffee cake.

 It reminds me of a cinnamon coffee cake in a convenient loaf form.